vizkid2005/messy-desk/content/posts/creating-outgoing-calls-using-callkit-ios/index.md

 # Project Setup and Pre-requisites

-To avoid replication and save the readers time, please refer to the [setup instructions]({{< ref "/posts/handling-incoming-calls-using-callkit-ios" >}}) in Part 1 of this series.
+To avoid replication I will not go over detailed setup in this post, please refer to the [setup instructions]({{< ref "/posts/handling-incoming-calls-using-callkit-ios" >}}) in Part 1 of this series.
 The [code on GitHub](https://github.com/vizkid2005/CallKitSample) has the Sample project already setup, so feel free to use that as well.

+# CallKit Concepts

+In [Part 1]({{< ref "/posts/handling-incoming-calls-using-callkit-ios" >}}), we talked about `CXProvider`. `CXProvider` gives you a direct API to report an incoming call to the OS and have CallKit  when you need to report an incoming call and listen